jkohlin/wordpress-basics/2-ecosystem-theme.md

 Just like with any PHP file we need to wrap all PHP-code inside `<?php` and `?>`.
 Everything outside these tags are regular HTML.

 Starting from the top, we begin with a method called `<?php get_header(); ?>`.
 This is a built in Wordpress method which will look in our theme for a file called `header.php` and embed it's content into our template's top.
 Inside `header.php` we will find code that applies to all templates, had we more than one.
 Making changes to header.php would then automatically apply to all our templates, and we wouldnt have to do repetative tasks. **The art of not repeating ourself is very important when creating themes.**

+### Template parts*
+In the example with `header.php` we were embedding something called a **template part**, which are smaller chunks of reusable template code.
+Much of our templates will be built by template parts together with HTML and Wordpress PHP-methods.

+Below is the most common way of embedding template parts in a template:

+	get_template_part( $slug, $name = null )

+The two arguments are used to locate a filename inside our theme.
+To replicate what the method `get_header();` does we can use `<?php get_template_part('header'); ?>`.
+A template part can include other template parts, which enables us to create Lego-like blocks of code to build our templates.